Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 password: password
 ```
 The login page will display an error message if you enter wrong credentials.

+The buttons Create Account and Reset Password are not implemented yet and therefore dont have any functionality yet.

 After you have logged in, you will be redirected to the main page.

-In the main page you can see your contacts or all (public) contacts  if you are logged in as (normalo) admin .
+In the main page you can see your contacts or all (public) contacts  if you are logged in as (normalo) admin.
+In addition, you can push the buttons Show All Contacts and Show All My Contacts

 You can also add new contacts, edit existing contacts and delete contacts.
 All contacts are displayed on the left site of the page.
 In addition, the address of the contact is displayed on the map on the right side of the page.

+The header buttons: Map, Contacts, About are not implemented yet and therefore dont have any functionality yet.
 **Note**: The map will not be displayed if you are not connected to the internet.
 In addition, it will show you "For development purposes only" due to the fact that an API key from Google Maps is used.
 This API is connected to restrictions and therefore this hint is displayed.

 ## Dependencies / APIs